harriswe/MTH325/MTH 325/00 Portfolio/Week 6 & 7 - Proofs and Relations.md

 4. By the inductive hypothesis, each connected component has a spanning tree.
 5. Reconnect the components using the removed edge `e`.
 This forms a spanning tree for the original graph `G`.
 - **Conclusion:** By the principle of strong induction, the theorem holds for all connected graphs with `n` vertices (where n ≥ 2).

+## Proof by Contrapositive (Trees)

+**We Will Use Proof by Contrapositive:**

+**Statement:** If T is a tree, then T has at least one leaf.

+**Contrapositive:** If T has no leaves, then T is not a tree.

+**Assumption:** Let's assume T is a graph with 2 or more vertices and _no_ leaves.

+**Implication:** If T has no leaves, every vertex in T has a degree of at least 2.

+**Construct a walk:** Similar to the proof by contradiction, we can start at a vertex and keep traversing edges since every vertex has a degree of at least 2.
+This will eventually lead to revisiting a vertex, forming a cycle.

+**Conclusion:** Since T contains a cycle, it cannot be a tree (as trees are acyclic).
+This directly proves the contrapositive statement: If T has no leaves, then T is not a tree.